A High Court Decision in Britain Puts Trans People Everywhere at Risk

 The court’s decision in Bell v.
 Tavistock is a major achievement for the gender critical position and a disaster for both LGBT children and their families.
 It is based on three flimsy pieces of reasoning.

 First, and most consequentially, the decision had almost nothing to do with the case it sought to address.
 The complainant in that case, Keira Bell, brought a case based on a gender transition she regretted, and which she now feared had negatively impacted, in particular, her fertility.
-But the remedy that the court proposed would have had no bearing on those damages: Bell began taking hormone replacement therapy (HRT) as an adult, at 18, and obtained her top surgery at 20.
-Bell’s lawyer argued in court that her decision to seek treatment with HRT was caused by her having been prescribed Lupron, a puberty blocker, at an earlier age.
+But the remedy that the court proposed would have had no bearing on those damages: Bell began taking hormone replacement therapy (HRT) at age 17 and obtained her top surgery at 20.
+Bell’s lawyer argued in court that her decision to seek treatment with HRT was caused by her having been prescribed a puberty blocker at an earlier age.
 It is unusual for courts to be swayed by this kind of “slippery slope” fallacy, especially when Bell was also, and contradictorily, arguing that her interest in transition was caused by “the internet.”

 And because it had accepted the argument that the blockers caused patients to transition, the court was put in the still stranger position of claiming that an irreversible puberty, rather than an easily reversible (though rarely reversed) intervention, would better give young people a chance to “pause” their decision.
 The system that the court has dismantled was designed to give adolescents an opportunity to determine how they want to live and to look, without undergoing the irreversible and often profoundly disturbing physical transformations of an unwanted puberty.
 That subtlety has now been erased in British law.